Compensation for Hotels /Restaurants under the Infection Protection Act

 Regional Court decides in Favour of the Insured

-A judgement of the regional court Mannheim (Az.
-11 O 66/20) clarifies that it is absolutely worthwhile to take action against the blanket negation of the occurrence of the insured event in the business closure insurance and to dispute this in court.
-This is because on 29.04.2020, the court ordered the insurance company of a hotel operator to pay out the insurance benefit from the “business interruption insurance contracts”.
+A judgment of the regional court Mannheim (Az.
+11 O 66/20) clarifies that it is absolutely worthwhile to take action against the blanket negation of the insured event’s occurrence in the business closure insurance and to dispute this in court.
+On 29.04.2020, the court ordered the insurance company of a hotel operator to pay out the insurance benefit from the “business interruption insurance contracts”.

 In this case, the insurer denied that there had been an officially ordered closure of the hotel business because the official legal regulations and general rulings only prohibited tourist overnight stays.
 Reference was made to the possibility of booking business trips and that a closure of the business would not have been necessary.
-The court stated that the current situation was such that the far-reaching restrictions on hotel operations had the effect of a de facto closure because business travel only accounts for a small proportion of turnover and this was also affected by the effects of the COVID-19 coronavirus pandemic.
+The court stated that the current situation was such that the far-reaching restrictions on hotel operations affected a de facto closure because business travel only accounts for a small proportion of turnover.
+This was also affected by the effects of the COVID-19 coronavirus pandemic.

-Depending on the wording of your insurance contract, the associated contractual clauses and the conditions for an insured event contained therein, payments that have been refused to date may well be achievable.
-It is therefore advisable to engage an experienced lawyer with extensive expertise and to seek individual advice from them.
+Depending on the wording of your insurance contract, the associated contractual clauses, and the conditions for an insured event contained therein, payments that have been refused to date may well be achievable.
+Therefore, it is advisable to engage an experienced lawyer with extensive expertise and seek individual advice from them.

-Ultimately, it is clear that the successful assertion of compensation claims or payments by insurance companies will depend on the understanding and interpretation of laws, contracts, contractual clauses and conditions.
+Ultimately, it is clear that insurance companies’ successful assertion of compensation claims or payments will depend on the understanding and interpretation of laws, contracts, contractual clauses, and conditions.
 In court, therefore, constructing a convincing argument is crucial.
 This must be tailored to your personal individual case, as the facts of the case can vary considerably due to the different legal regulations of the different federal states and the contractual conditions of the insurance contracts.

-Our experienced lawyers from Schlun und Elseven will support you with their extensive expertise in a variety of legal fields in and out of court and advise and assist you in all legal matters.
+Our experienced lawyers from Schlun und Elseven will support you with their extensive expertise in various legal fields in and out of court and advise and assist you in all legal matters.